The Native Princes of Wales

 Rhodri ap Merfyn hailed as Rhodri Mawr or Roderick the Great, a distinction held by only two other rulers in the same century, Charles the Great of France (Charlemagne, died 814) and Alfred the Great of England (died 899).
 Rhodri was the first ruler to unite Wales and provide the country a sense of of national identity.

 Rhodri Mawr was born circa 820, the son of Merfyn Frych (the Freckled) ap Gwriad, who had claimed Gwynedd upon the extinction of King Cunedda's male line.
 Merfyn was linked to the earlier dynasty through his mother Esyllt, the daughter of King Cynan (died 816), rather than through his father Gwriad ap Elidyr.
 He was a native of "Manaw" which may either refer to the Isle of Man or Manau, the ancestral homeland of all Gwynedd's kings since Cunedda.
-Rhodri inherited Gwynedd after the death of his father's which occured in around 844.
+Rhodri inherited Gwynedd after the death of his father's which occurred in around 844.

 Rhodri's mother was Nest daughter of Cadell ap Brochwel of the ruling dynasty in Powys, this descent from Nest was later used to justify Gwynedd's annexation of Powys after the death of Cyngen ap Cadell in around 855, excluding Cyngen's other heirs.
-Rhodri's marriage to Angharad ferch Meurig was simiarly used to justify his inheritance of her brother Gwgon's kingdom of Ceredigion after his death in 872.
+Rhodri's marriage to Angharad ferch Meurig was similarly used to justify his inheritance of her brother Gwgon's kingdom of Ceredigion after his death in 872.

 Now the ruler of much of Wales, the Annals of Ulster refer to Rhodri as "King of the Britons", he was ruler of a realm stretching from Anglesey to the Gower peninsula, but faced pressure both from the English and, increasingly, from Vikings, known as the "black gentiles" in Welsh sources.
 The Viikings ravaged the Isle of Anglesey in 854.